dngulin/PlainBuffers/README.md

 ## TODO

-- Unify safe and unsafe generated API
+- Unify safe and unsafe generated API?
-- Improve name checking for C# (add language keywords, split safe and unsafe naming checkers?)
-- Measure and optimize performance (reduce slicing, fast primitive types reinterpretation)
 - Write tests for compiler internal code (currently only core library and generated code are covered by tests now)
 - Generate non-wrapping data types serializable into a byte buffer?
 - Add code generation for languages other then C#